Do You Need an SEO Writing Certification to Get Better Jobs?

 Get some guest posting gigs.
 There are so many places where an SEO writer can guest post for free!
 Plus, there is usually minimal back and forth with the brand.
 If you’re not familiar with guest posting, guest posting is where you create a piece of content that is posted on someone else’s site.
 You want to guest post on websites that have a good reputation and that have a similar target audience to your ideal clients.

-As you can see from the list above, these are all ways to demonstrate your ability to write for SEO, versus having an SEO writing certificate to say that you completed a course.
+These are all ways to demonstrate your ability to write for SEO, versus having an SEO writing certificate to say that you completed a course.

 What Are Alternatives to SEO Writing Certificates?